ByAUJay

 // store vh; later verify a field element with the KZG point-eval precompile

-Best for: airdrops, allowlists, and any batch distribution.
+Best for: airdrops, allowlists, and all sorts of batch distributions.

-• New: store a Merkle (or KZG) commitment on‑chain once; users submit short proofs individually.
+- New: instead of that, we just store a Merkle (or KZG) commitment on-chain once.
+After that, users can send in short proofs one at a time.

-Best for: hot paths where you control both client and contract, and the contract must actually read the values.
+Best for: scenarios where you can fully manage both the client and the contract, plus the contract really needs to access those values.

 function execPacked(bytes calldata p) external {